rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Some papers provide counter-arguments to some of the concerns detailed previously.

 [Vera Lucia Raposo][vera]{:target="_blank"}[^vera-point], in her paper 2019 paper _[The First Chinese Edited Babies: A Leap of Faith in Science][fir_gen]{:target="_blank"}_, is one example.

+[^vera-point]: Raposo, Vera Lucia.
+"The first Chinese edited babies: a leap of faith in science."
+JBRA assisted reproduction 23, no. 3 (2019): 197. <br><br> Note that I recycled the list and blockquote relating to Vera's paper from my other essay _[Forecasting Designer Babies][designer-babes]_.

 In summary, the four main axes of contention are: